Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-To-HDRP.md

 # Converting a Project from the Built-in Renderer to the High Definition Render Pipeline

 The High Definition Render Pipeline (HDRP) uses a new set of [Shaders](https://docs.unity3d.com/Manual/class-Shader.html) and [lighting units](Physical-Light-Units.md), both of which are incompatible with the Built-in Renderer.
-To upgrade a Unity Project to HDRP, you must first convert all of your [Materials](#MaterialConversion) and Shaders, then adjust individual [Light](#LightAdjustment) settings accordingly.
+To upgrade a Unity Project to HDRP, you must first convert all your [Materials](#MaterialConversion) and Shaders, then adjust individual [Light](#LightAdjustment) settings accordingly.

 This document explains how to convert the **3D With Extras** template Project to HDRP, but you can use the same workflow to convert your own Project.
 To follow this document and upgrade the **3D With Extras** Project, create a Project that uses the **3D With Extras** template.
 To do this: